contino/interview-scheduler-slackbot/README.md

 Read Contino interview availability calendar ✅

-Read specific user's calendar for above dates
+Read specific user's calendar for above dates ✅

+Get Busy events from user's calendar on specific day ✅

-Identify free slots in their calendar that span 1 hour (avoid lunch time)
+Identify free slots in their calendar that span 1 hour from above day (avoid lunch time) 👩‍💻

 Use first 5 free slots and generate json payload